yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

-Textures blits (bit block transfers, a combination of bitmaps) can sometimes work out of bounds by design, by interleaving copy regions. yuzu has to be able to [understand this behaviour](https://github.com/yuzu-emu/yuzu/pull/6289) and return the correct portion, something epicboy had no problem in properly implementing for us.
+Textures blits (bit block transfers, a combination of bitmaps) can sometimes work out of bounds by design, by interleaving copy regions. yuzu has to be able to [understand this behaviour](https://github.com/yuzu-emu/yuzu/pull/6289) and return the correct portion, something epicboy had no problem properly implementing for us.

 {{< imgs
 	"./blits.png| Here’s a beautifully detailed example of the old out-of-bounds wrong behaviour in red, and the correct result in blue, with the affected area moving to the next row,as it should"